 Abnegation is necessary.
 That is the renunciation of self, with all of its illusions, selfish desires and demands, which too often contradict the interests of Jesus and of souls.
 Instead of egoism, we are called to a charitable love which leads us to great works, that never says “enough is enough”, that heroic charity which moved St Peter Claver to spend 40 years at the service of slaves.
 A charity that should also move us to unceasing and assiduous work in the service of the African missions.
 A charity that makes us tireless when it comes to winning over benefactors for the missions, promotors of the Sodality and subscribers to our magazines.

 Let us study well, St. Peter Claver’s abnegation, charity and patience!
 We will never finish reading this stupendous book!
-Let us honour and imitate him, and not just ‘read’ him.
+Let us honour and imitate him and not just ‘read’ him.
 Though we have no direct encounters with slaves in our work like our great model, even so, in our work patience is sometimes put to the test and our professional works require no less abnegation.
 If though, we have the necessary charity, all becomes easy.

 I have already expressed therefore, with what we must repay, desire to repay, the Good Lord for the two great graces contained in this “Apostolic Brief”, because God measures exactly” he wants us to correspond to what he has given us.